JihoonAndyKim/GeneticAirTrafficNetwork/README.md

 # GeneticAirTrafficNetwork

-For CS 224W Final Project.
 The files are mostly for exploratory analysis and therefore are written in notebook style.
+The project is aimed to analyze the air traffic network properties in a large Monte Carlo simulation.